-Some two years old, depending on their family circumstances, are entitled to up to 15 hours of free early years provision each week for up to 38 weeks of the year, starting the term after they are 2.
-This is called 24U.
+Some two years old, depending on their family circumstances, are entitled to up to 15 hours of free early years provision each week for up to 38 weeks of the year, starting the term after they are 2. .
 See link below for details.